 Bacterial infections, transferred from pets to their owners, aren’t as common as infections like ringworm.
 According to petMD, this fungal infection can affect your dog’s nails, skin, and hair.
 Since ringworm spreads by way of spores, it’s extremely contagious — you could get it, too.
 Though its resulting rashes aren’t life-threatening, the itching can be unpleasant.
 A dermatologist or primary care doctor can prescribe an oral or topical medication to get rid of the infection.

 4. Lyme disease

 Fleas aren’t the only pests dog owners need to worry about.
 Ticks can also hitch a ride on your dog’s back — and come into contact with your delicious blood when you pet your pup.
-Some ticks carry lyme disease-causing bacteria, which can enter your bloodstream in one bite and cause an infection.
-Mayo Clinic says lyme diseases can be treated with antibiotics.
+Some ticks carry Lyme disease-causing bacteria, which can enter your bloodstream in one bite and cause an infection.
+Mayo Clinic says Lyme diseases can be treated with antibiotics.
 The sooner you seek treatment, the quicker your recovery.

 Though it’s extremely unlikely, a dog infected with rabies can pass it along to you (another reason not to let him or her “kiss” you on the mouth!).
 According to the CDC, like many infections, rabies starts out looking a lot like the flu.
 Symptoms worsen as the disease progresses, sometimes even producing hallucinations.
 However, usually when rabies symptoms appear, it’s already too late to get treatment.
-The good news is, only 1 to 3 cases of human rabies are reported every year.
+The good news is, only one to three cases of human rabies are reported every year.
 So it’s uncommon — but possible.

 6. Pesticide poisoning